bremac/s3viewport/README.markdown

 fusermount -u <mountpoint>
 ```

-It's sufficient to provide mount.s3viewport with a mount point - you will be
+It's sufficient to only provide mount.s3viewport with a mount point - you
-prompted for any required information you omit from the command line.
+will be prompted for any required information you omit from the command line.
+For more information on command-line parameters, see
+`mount.s3viewport --help`.

 Configuration